chevah/geck/content/python.rst

 Imports
 -------

-* Imports should be called at the start of each module, the only exception is allowed for avoiding circular imports.
+* Imports should be called at the start of each module, the only exception allowed would be when there is a need to avoid circular imports.

-* There is one empty line between the import block and module comment.
+* There is one empty line between the import block and the module comment.

 * The imports blocks are separated by one empty line.